openrundev/docs/content/docs/Configuration/Security.md

 ## Private Repository Access

-The `app create` and `app reload` commands can read public GitHub repositories.
+OpenRun can read public GitHub/GitLab repositories automatically.
 If the repository is private, to be able to access the repo, the [ssh key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) or [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) needs to be specified.
+Same for GitLab.

 ### SSH Keys